Richards-Wilcox Calendar Girl Trade Cards Set

 Football, Hockey, and Others

-Football was also introduced into the set in 1913.
-A woman kicking a ball with the title, “Our Captain Making a Kickoff” was presented.
-That card was for October in 1913.
+Football was also introduced into the set in 1912 with a woman making a forward pass.
+A woman kicking a ball with the title, “Our Captain Making a Kickoff” was also presented in October 1913.

 A secondary football issue of sorts is also found in the form of a fan.
 This one depicts a fan waving a Richards-Wilcox pennant.
 It has been referred to at times as a cheerleader card but the card more likely depicts a fan, which is evident from the title on the back called ‘A Fair Rooter.’
 That issue is from November 1923.